Gingerbread Photo Craft [Free Template]

 Place the icing hair on the top of the head, glue it in place, and cut off any paper that hangs off the top of the head.

-Finish off by gluing 2 pom poms to the center of the gingerbread body.
+Finally, encourage your child to glue the two pom poms to the center of the gingerbread man outline.

-That’s all there is to it!
+That’s all there is to these photo gingerbread men!
 Isn’t your child the cutest Christmas craft ever?!

 Christmas Ideas For Kids